InteropIO/manager-example-basic-auth/README.md

 npm run start
 ```

 This will run the administrative UI on *http://localhost:3000/*.
-Use (username:admin, password: admin) to login
+Use (username:admin, password: admin) to login.
+You can create extra users from the All Users screen (under Users menu).

-## How to configure Glue42 Enterprise to use the server
+## How to configure io.Connect Desktop use the server

-You will need to edit system.json file located in %LocalAppData%\Tick42\GlueDesktop\config
+You will need to edit system.json file located in %LocalAppData%\Tick42\GlueDesktop\config.

-### Connect to Glue42 Server
+**Connecting to io.Manager Server**

-To configure Glue42 Enterprise to connect to the Glue42 Server, use the "server" top-level key.
-Add the following configuration to enable connection to the Glue42 Server:
+To configure io.Connect Desktop to connect to the io.Manager Server, use the "server" top-level key.
+Add the following configuration to enable connection to the io.Manager Server:

 ```json
 {